BobRak/OpenHAB-cm11a/org.openhab.binding.cm11a/README.md

 The cm11a is also able to store a schedule and control modules based on that schedule.
 That functionality in not currently supported by this binding.

 ## Known issues
-1. Dim / Bright commands from an external controller do not currently correctly update the UI.
-2. When OpenHAB starts up it doesn't restore the last state of each module.
-And, the cm11a does not provide a discovery service
+1. When OpenHAB starts up it doesn't restore the last state of each module.
+And, the cm11a does not provide a discovery service.
+Therefore it assumes everything off.
+2. The dimmer slider can get out of sync with the actual light because of the way X10 works.
+On some switches if you turn them on they will go to full bright and some switches will return to the previous dim level.

+## Installation
+The following jar files need to be placed in the addons directory:
+1. org.openhab.binding.cm11a-<version>.jar          - This binding
+2. org.openhab.io.transport.serial-<version>.jar    - Provides serial communications library

 ## References